 Surprisingly, more populated cities such as Concord, Nashua, Rochester, and Dover voted against retail sportsbooks in their areas.

-The New Hampshire Lottery is currently accepting bids for sportsbook operators, but they have already given the green light to DraftKnings and Intralot to begin operations.
+The New Hampshire Lottery is currently accepting bids for sportsbook operators, but they have already given the green light to DraftKings and Intralot to begin operations.

 DraftKings launched a mobile sports betting app and site in December of 2019.
-They will open retail sportsbooks in cities that approved that measure in the early part of 2020.
-Intralot only has retail sports betting authorization and is looking to launch at that time as well.
+They will open retail sportsbooks in cities that approved that measure such as they did at The Brook and South Side Tavern.
+Intralot only has retail sports betting authorization and is looking to launch sometime soon as well.

 What are the best legal sportsbooks in New Hampshire?

-At this stage, we can’t say which retail or online sports betting sites are the best in New Hampshire as none have opened yet.
+At this stage, we can’t say which retail or online sports betting sites are the best in New Hampshire as the options are limited.

 More sportsbooks in N.H. will have to be confirmed for us to give a more definitive answer.